dogtronic/blog-opencv-frame-processor/README.md

 # opencvframeprocessor

-The project includes the code from the entry: <link>.
+The project includes the code from the article: link here.

 Required steps to run:
 - Add downloaded OpenCV library to ios directory (it should be have name opencv2.framework)